soxueren/atsd/api/sql/README.md

 Consider the following recommendations when developing queries:

 - Pre-test queries on a smaller dataset in ATSD-development instance.
-- Avoid `SELECT * FROM metric` queries without any conditions.
+- Avoid queries without any conditions.
+Apply LIMIT to reduce the number of rows returned.
 - Add the `WHERE` clause.
 Include as many conditions to the `WHERE` clause as possible, in particular add entity and [interval conditions](#interval-condition).
 - Make `WHERE` conditions narrow and specific, for example, specify a smaller time interval.
 - Avoid the `ORDER BY` clause since it may cause a full scan and a copy of data to a temporary table.